ricardo-david-francisco/who_are_you/README.md

 # who_are_you

-"Tell me what you like, I tell you who you are."
+"Tell me what you like...I'll tell you who you really are!"
 This tool builds a personal profile from your favourite music, movies, painters, architecture and books.
 Each item has descriptive tags in a small built‑in database.
 The tags are tallied to reveal dominant traits and a lightweight GPT‑Neo model interprets the results in plain language.

 ## Quick start